Has Alcoholics Anonymous Declared Itself a Religion?

 Those newcomers who stay and demonstrate even the slightest degree of religious skepticism are told to think of “God” as “Good Orderly Direction,” or “Group Of Drunks,” or even the proverbial “door knob.”
 For the newbie the inference is not to get hung up on the religious stuff; but to just let it wash over you.
 In the end, after you get some sobriety under your belt you will “come to believe” just as we “old timers” in AA have done.

 There is a popular, rather laissez-faire expression in AA, “Take what you want and leave the rest.”
 However, for the true believers, the questioning of AA without God, is the “third rail” of the recovery movement.
 And there are definite legal repercussions as well.
-Although AA is not a religion in the commonly accepted sense of the word, the US Supreme Court has ruled that it is religious to the extent that forcing people to attend AA meetings could violate their constitutional rights.
+Although AA is not a religion in the commonly accepted sense of the word, state courts have ruled that it is religious to the extent that forcing people to attend AA meetings could violate their constitutional rights.